 - The cost of maintaining a solution used by over a thousand customers is less than developing one internally.
 Keeping the in-house solution up-to-date costs far more than 20% of the purchase price typically charged for maintenance (which is low in comparison to internal development).

 - Keeping the personnel who developed an application is often cumbersome and expensive.
 And for what—maintaining code that could be out- sourced to a vendor, like Powertech?
 We often talk to customers who have to scramble to recover from the loss of a key staff member.

 - Adopting an outsourced solution achieves the separation of duties required by auditors, guaranteeing higher quality and more reliable security controls.

 - Keeping people up-to-date with the latest security issues is expensive and difficult.
 It’s hard to achieve the level of knowledge a company such as Powertech has gained through daily experience with thousands of customers in a wide range of environments.
 But, it’s easy to purchase this collective knowledge in a product that incorporates it.

 What About Auditing Tools?

-Most of these arguments also apply to the decision of building a set of auditing tools versus purchasing PowerTech’s Compliance Monitor and Authority Broker.
+Most of these arguments also apply to the decision of building a set of auditing tools versus purchasing PowerTech’s Compliance Monitor for IBM i and Authority Broker for IBM i.
 Again, why try to keep your set of tools current with each release of IBM i?
 And, why pore through IBM documentation trying to determine which interfaces you should audit?

 We’ve talked to many customers who are considering writing and maintaining their own exit programs.
-Often, after we talk, they agree to try PowerTech Network Security.
+Often, after we talk, they agree to try Powertech Exit Point Manager for IBM i.
 When you consider all of the costs and hassles of developing new solutions versus the ease of buying existing ones, it’s easy to make the smart choice.